-How It's Made in Wisconsin
+How it’s Made in Wisconsin

 Why?